 There is No Such Thing as an Automatic Upgrade to Honorable

-The courts later ruled that it was OK to discharge those soldiers on those grounds, but there was an administration snafu when it came to the discharge classification.
+The courts later ruled that it was OK to discharge those soldiers on those grounds, but there was an administration snafu regarding the discharge classification.
 See the United States District Court for the District of Columbia in ”Giles v.
 Secretary of the Army” (Civil Action No. 77-0904) for more information.
-Many soldiers who were discharged under those rules prior to January 1, 1975 were able to get a military discharge upgrade on those grounds.
+Many soldiers who were discharged under those rules prior to January 1, 1975, were able to get a military discharge upgrade on those grounds.